aasimsani/artificial_manga_panel_dataset/README.md

 ### Data variety
 - 196 fonts with >80% character coverage
-- 728 Speech bubble types (182 untransformed)
+- 91 unique speech bubble types
 - 2,801,388 sentence pairs in Japanese and English
+- 187335 illustration

 ### How this dataset was made?
 1. Downloaded JESC dataset to get sentence pairs of English and Japanese